apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication-Registration-Rest.md

 Registration records may be tracked using an external REST API.

-{% include casproperties.html properties="cas.authn.mfa.yubikey.rest" %}
+{% include_cached casproperties.html properties="cas.authn.mfa.yubikey.rest" %}

 The following endpoints are expected to be available and implemented by the REST API: